 “In the BMX side of things, with Instagram and social media, it is so much easier to get recognized.
 Expanding your social media presence is one of the most important things in this day and age, especially if you want to be a public figure or in any business.
 Honestly, Instagram and TikTok have been a huge blessing for me, since they allow me to get my name out more, and that’s really cool,” he added.

 For young and aspiring performers and BMX riders, he said, “For performers in general, if you have a dream, then stick to it.
-I would set a plan and just follow whatever comes into your path.
+I would set a plan and just follow whatever comes into my path.
 Take any opportunity you have because you never know where that opportunity will lead.
 When I was 14, I did my first stunt show, and from then, it just spiraled into bigger and better things.
 Today, I am performing live at the Rio in Las Vegas and that’s a pretty unique thing for me.”

 Vinny Guadagnino as special guest host